iLVL-Key/FFXI/addons/Jingle/readme.md

 ------

 ## Version History

+2.6
+- Added `sound` option.
+Toggle playing a found target's associated sound on or off.
+- Fixed Hex and ID targets not working correctly when set to Zone or Temporary.

 2.5.1
 - Fixed Target Tracker displaying with no text (resulting in a small black square) when addon is loaded and Target Tracker `show` set to false.